mtelvers/tunbury/_posts/2025-05-08-debugging-obuilder-macos.md

 patching file 'include/bitwuzla/cpp/bitwuzla.h’
 ```

 And now, it succeeds.
-The issue is that the GNU patch and Apple patch act differently when the file being patched is read-only.
-Apple’s patch gives a spurious error, while the GNU patch emits a warning and makes the change anyway.
+The issue is that GNU's `patch` and Apple's `patch` act differently when the file being patched is read-only.
+Apple’s `patch` gives a spurious error, while GNU's `patch` emits a warning and makes the change anyway.

 Updating the `dune` file to include `chmod` should both clear the warning and allow the use of the native patch.